 2. Determine future income potential for each niche.
 Look at these five areas.
 Are there ways of creating informational products (ebooks, courses, guides, workbooks, etc) around this topic?
 Are there other products related to this topic that could be reviewed and sold on your blog?
 Do you offer consulting services around this topic or could you?

 3. Is there a large enough audience for this niche?
 Do some research to see if there are plenty of people interested in this topic.
 You want enough people to allow you to grow, but not such a broad topic that you are lost in the masses.
 A great free tool for beginning your research is Google Adwords Keyword Tool.
 Enter the words or phrase and look at the number of monthly searches and the competition.
 The best tool for keyword research is Market Samurai.
 They are offering a 7-day Free Trial which is more than enough time to test your niche words.
 You can do in minutes what would take days with Google Adwords tool.

-If you want to learn all of the details of getting your blog off to a successful start, I’ve listed some resources below.
-Also, my partner, Geri Langlois, and I can help you design and set up a blog and get off to great start with one-on-one blog coaching.
+If you want to learn all of the details of getting your blog off to a successful start my business partner and I can help you design and set up a blog with one-on-one blog coaching.